madaans/assignment_01/README.md

 -'git branch' : to check branch
 -'git merge' : combine changes from another branch -'git checkout' : to navigate to another branch
+# My Unique Touch
+## DESCRIBE SOMETHING THAT SETS YOU APART FROM OTHERS:
+-I AM KRISHNA CONSIOUS
+- ALWAYS WILLING TO LEARN SOMETHING NEW